“Why Doesn’t Ukraine Have a National Military Cemetery?”

 AI

-Vira Lytvynenko has been unable to properly lay her son to rest since March 2022, when he was killed defending Ukraine against a near the .
+Vira Lytvynenko has been unable to properly lay her son to rest since March 2022, when he was killed defending Ukraine against a Russian offensive near the Mariupol Drama Theater.
 Instead, she keeps his ashes at home.
-Despite being in the third year of ‘s full-scale invasion and over 10 years since the war began, Ukraine still does not have a national military cemetery.
+Despite being in the third year of Russia’s full-scale and over 10 years since the war began, Ukraine still does not have a national military cemetery.
 This neglect has caused many veterans and their families to feel that their sacrifices are not being respected.
-It’s as if there were no equivalent of Arlington National Cemetery in the United States – a sacred space for remembrance and a powerful symbol of national gratitude. long for a similar space to honor their soldiers.
+It’s as if there were no equivalent of Arlington National Cemetery in the United States – a sacred space remembrance and a powerful symbol of national gratitude.
+Ukrainians long for a similar space to honor their soldiers.

 “The state should have provided the best possible honoring of its fallen… there are certain sacred and infallible things in .
 Civilian cemeteries are already running out of space,” said Taras Ishchyk, a current member of the Ukrainian military.

-Vladyslav Lytvynenko, Vira’s son, was a soldier with Ukraine’s .
-He was from Donetsk Oblast and lived in Mariupol until 2014, when Russia’s war in Ukraine’s Donbas region and annexation of forced his family to move to Kyiv.
+Vladyslav Lytvynenko, Vira’s son, was a soldier with Ukraine’s Azov Brigade.
+He was from Donetsk Oblast and lived in Mariupol until 2014, when Russia’s war in Ukraine’s Donbas region and of Crimea forced his to move to Kyiv.
 In 2015, Vladyslav returned to Mariupol and joined Azov, where he fought in several battles.

 “We have a family who is so hopeful for this particular (military) cemetery that they did not take the body out (of the morgue),” Tolkachova said.
 “And they are already in such a very depressed state because the cemetery has not been built in two years.”